MatthiasValvekens/pyHanko/README.md

  - Through fontTools, we have (experimental) support for auto-subsetting and embedding CFF fonts (more testing needed).
 These features are not available in the CLI as of yet.
  - All operations on PDF files are executed in append-only mode, to minimise the risk of unintentional mangling.
 This is also necessary to provide support for adding multiple signatures to a given document.
  - The signer supports PKCS11 devices too.
 For Belgian eID cards, this has been integrated into the CLI.
  - Through the CLI, it is possible to syntactically and cryptographically verify the validity of a signature.
 This means that it is possible to verify whether or not a signature is intact, cryptographically sound and whether it covers the entire document.
-However, the semantics are not checked (see below).
+However, the semantics are not yet fully checked (see below).
  - There is limited support for encrypted files, based on what is available in PyPDF2 (i.e. rudimentary RC4-based encryption)
  - The signer can request and embed timestamps from RFC 3161-compliant Time Stamping Authorities.
 The degree to which this feature is exposed in the CLI is limited: only TSA's that don't require authentication can be used.